-With just four days remaining until New Year 2019, I challenge you to get up and get going.
+With just three days remaining until New Year 2021, I challenge you to get up and get going.
 It’s time.

 If you’ve been considering the idea of launching a new life in a new country, today is the day to get started making that dream come true.